 How to use Select By Location

-Remember that when you select features from a layer they must have a spatial relationship with features from a source layer.
-For example, following the steps below, you will use Select By Location to find all the features from the USA Counties layer that touch the boundary of the features in the layer named Texas.
+Remember that when you select features from a layer, they must have a spatial relationship with features from a source layer.
+For example, following the steps below, you will use the Select By Location tool to find all the features from the USA Counties layer that touch the boundary of the features in the layer named Texas.

 - On the Map tab, in the Selection group, click Select By Location to open the Select By Location geoprocessing tool.

 - Specify the input layer containing the features that will be evaluated against the other layer.
 The selection will be applied to the input layer.

 - Specify the spatial relationship rule if different from the default.

 - Set the layer for selecting the input features based on their relationship to this layer.